< Terug naar resultaten

 • 16

-After breakfast we transfer to the airport for the mid-morning flight to UlaanBaatar, arriving in the nation's capital at midday.
+After breakfast, we transfer to the airport for a mid-morning flight to Ulaanbaatar, arriving midday.
 We transfer to the hotel and freshen up before a light lunch.
-This afternoon is free for last minute sightseeing or souvenir shopping around UB - cashmere, leather goods and traditional handicrafts are all good options and the guide will recommend the best places to go for these.
-Night owls may want to sample the nightlife of UlaanBaatar!Standard Hotel
+This afternoon is free for last-minute sightseeing or souvenir shopping around UB – cashmere, leather goods and traditional handicrafts are all good options and the guide can recommend the best places to go for these.
+Night owls may want to sample the Ulaanbaatar nightlife!
+Accommodation: Bayangol Hotel (or similar)

 • 17